wq/django-data-wizard/README.md

 name | default | notes
 --|--|--
 `header_row` | 0 | Specifies the first row of the spreadsheet that contains column headers.
 If this is greater than 0, the space above the column headers will be scanned for anything that looks like a one-off "global" value intended to be applied to every row in the imported data.
 `start_row` | 1 | The first row of data.
 If this is greater than `header_row + 1`, the column headers will be assumed to span multiple rows.
-A common case is when parameter hames are on the first row and units are on the second.
+A common case is when parameter names are on the first row and units are on the second.
 `show_in_list` | `True` | **New in 1.2**.
 If set to `False`, the serializer will be available through the API but not listed in the wizard views.
 This is useful if you have a serializer that should only be used during fully automated workflows.

 ## Custom Data Sources